Menorca Travel on the Balearic Islands

 - During the civil war, Menorca stayed faithful to the republicans whilst all the other Balearic Islands sided with the Nationalists.

-- Menorca international airport is located around 4 miles from the centre of Mahon and handles around 2.7 Million passengers a year.
+- Menorca international airport is located around 4 miles from the center of Mahon and handles around 2.7 million passengers a year.

 - As afforded to many of the Spanish Islands, Menorca was recognised by Unesco as a Bio Reserve in 1993.

 Discover the Calas and Caves of Menorca

-The islands of Menorca is blesses with numerous picturesque Calas, coves and tranquil beaches with there sheltered warm clear waters perfect for bathing and snorkeling.
+The islands of Menorca is blessed with numerous picturesque Calas, coves and tranquil beaches with there sheltered warm clear waters perfect for bathing and snorkeling.

 There are around 100 caves nestled into the cliffs around many of the Cales mostly located on the southeastern coastline, many with cave paintings and carvings which make them fascinating and exciting.